geotrev/undernet/docs/accessibility.md

 For users who have poor eye sight or difficult motor reflexes, it's very hard to use a mouse since the pointer is too small or it requires too much precision.
 Instead, it's common for these types of users to instead surf the web with their keyboard.

-To make identifying the active element on the page, an outline is applied to it when focused.
+To make identifying the active element on the page easier, an outline is applied to it when focused.
 To enable the outline, you can access it from `Utilities`:

 ```js
 Undernet.Utilities.enableFocusOutline()